VSPDecoderZZ-Official/Xalora-ReDesigned/README.md

 To stop a currently running Xalora instance, use `pm2 stop Xalora`

 # Credits
+<strong>0.1</strong> This Dashboard Is From Xalora Labs i Just Updated UI So Thanks Them!
 <strong>1.1</strong> Our backend is heavily inspired by Heliactyl, and we extend our gratitude to their team for their exceptional work.

 Explore Heliactyl: https://github.com/OpenHeliactyl/Heliactyl/